 To make and omlette, first you must break a few eggs, and here you can see the transformation of the bathroom into a ready-to-renovate state.

 This bathroom has opted for a full floor and wall tiling solution.
-Because this type of approach does not have any tonal or textural contrast, it creates a dimensional aesthetic in which fixtures and fittings are seamlessly able to exist.
+Because this type of approach does not have any tonal or textural contrast, it creates a dimensional aesthetic in which fixtures and fittings are seamlessly able to exist, guided by the grid-lines of the tiles.

 Shower Head and Soap Rack

 This simple mobile shower head solution looks great and does the trick.
 We’ve teamed it up with a concise glass and silver rack for accessories such as soap and shampoo.
-These minimal and functional features allow the tiling and frameless shower screen to do the talking in this bathroom.
+These minimal and functional features allow the tiling and frameless shower screen to do the talking in this bathroom renovation.

 Tiling and Wastes